-The Company's right to exercise its options over the Toiyabe Property, Turquoise Canyon Property and Mulloy Property will be dependent upon its compliance with their respective option agreements.
+The Company's right to exercise its options over the Toiyabe Property, Turquoise Canyon Property, East Saddle Property (partially under option) and Mulloy Property will be dependent upon its compliance with their respective option agreements.
 For the Toiyabe Property, option payments must be made in order to exercise the option to acquire a 100% interest.
 For the Turquoise Canyon Property, option payments must be made and exploration expenditures incurred to exercise the option to acquire a 100% interest.
+For the East Saddle Property, option payments must be made in order to exercise the option to acquire a 100% interest in the AOI Claims (83 out of the total 101).
 For the Mulloy Property, a feasibility study must be completed in order to exercise the option to acquire a 90% interest.
-To date, the Company has paid the cash payments and issued the Common Shares owing stipulated in each respective option agreement to keep them in good standing.
-There can be no assurance that the Company will be able to comply with the other provisions of these option agreement, including that the Company complete a feasibility study in relation to exercising the option on the Mulloy Property, or future cash or share payments in relation to exercising the options on the Toiyabe and Turquoise Canyon Properties.
-If the Company is unable to fulfill the requirements of the option agreements, it is likely that it would be considered in default of such agreements and the agreements could be terminated, resulting in the loss of all rights to the Toiyabe Property, Turquoise Canyon Property, or Mulloy Property, and the loss of all option payments made, and expenditures incurred, prior to the date of termination.
-Failure to obtain adequate financing or to complete exploration on a timely basis could result in the loss of the Company's right to exercise the Toiyabe Property, Turquoise Canyon Property, and the Mulloy Property options.
+To date, the Company has paid the cash payments and issued the common shares owing stipulated in each respective option agreement to keep them in good standing.
+There can be no assurance that the Company will be able to comply with the other provisions of these option agreement, including that the Company complete a feasibility study in relation to exercising the option on the Mulloy Property, or future cash or share payments in relation to exercising the options on the Toiyabe, Turquoise